osx86-ijb/Dell-Latitude-3440-4th-Gen-Core-i3-4010U-1.7GHz-macOS/README.md

-# Dell-Latitude-3440-4th-Gen-Core-i3-4010U-1.7GHz
+# Dell Latitude 3440 4th Gen Core i3 4010U 1.7GHz OpenCore EFI files needed to boot macOS Mojave or Catalina
 OpenCore EFI for Dell Latitude 3440 4th Gen Core i3-4010U 1.7GHz (Tested on Mojave/Catalina)

+## DISCLAIMER

+THIS INFORMATION/RESEARCH HAS BEEN DONE AND SHARED PURELY FOR EXPERIMENTAL AND RESEARCH PURPOSES, AND IS IN NO MAY MEANT TO PROMOTE CIRCUMVENTING OF ANYTHING THAT IS SOMEONE ELSE'S CORPORATE PRIVATE PROPERTY.
+THE INFORMATION LISTED HERE IS PURELY FOR EDUCATIONAL PURPOSES AND SHOULD YOU CHOOSE TO UTILIZE IT IN ANY WAY, I AM IN NO WAY RESPONSIBLE FOR ANY INJUNCTIONS/PROBLEMS THAT MAY OR MAY NOT ARISE AND/OR BE BROUGHT AGAINST ANOTHER FOR THEIR CHOOSING TO HAVE DONE SO.

-Everything is working minus physical trackpad left / right buttons (tapping works though, as Trackpad Prefs are present in System Preferences), and VGA output.
+Everything (for the most part) is working minus physical trackpad left / right buttons (tapping works though, as Trackpad Prefs are present in System Preferences), and VGA output.

 ![Desktop Screenshot - About This Mac](Screenshots/Screenshot_01.png?raw=true "Desktop Screenshot - About This Mac")